 On the other hand, with the completion of the first stage of the solar project, Morocco is targeting greater international goals.
-The Kingdom is already engaged in the setting up of a great pressure transportation lines to service the whole southern Morocco together with Mauritania.
-But according to studies the project’s definitive impression will go farther and broader even as far as the Middle East.
+The Kingdom is already engaged in the setting up of a great pressure transportation lines to service the whole of southern Morocco together with Mauritania.
+But according to studies, the project’s definitive impression will go farther and broader even as far as the Middle East.

 Renewable energy in Morocco and the policies for subsidies

 It is undeniable that it is promising to export energy to Europe through the solar energy projects in Morocco but the first step to being done is the establishment of we interconnectors that are not yet commissioned according to a spokesperson od MASEN.
 In detail, Morocco would have to set up linkages, which would not run through like the current line in Spain, and then commence exporting.